 The main factor in obtaining information about an insured party’s security posture is to shift the perspective 180°.
 Instead of evaluating the value of the defensive measures, it pays to look at the odds an attack will succeed and how far it could go.

-When integrated, security validation and security posture management, such as Cymulate’s Extended Security Posture Management (XSPM) platform basket of technologies, continuously run comprehensive arrays of production-safe attacks, including emerging threats, and produce reports showing exactly how many attacks were detected and if and when they were stopped.
-As an XSPM platform is typically connected with the environment’s SIEM and SOAR tools, it provides detailed information about how to improve these tools’ configurations to optimize their efficacy and provides actionable mitigation guidance to improve the security posture over time.
+When integrated, security validation and security posture management, such as the Cymulate Exposure Management and Security Validation platform basket of technologies, continuously run comprehensive arrays of production-safe attacks, including emerging threats, and produce reports showing exactly how many attacks were detected and if and when they were stopped.
+As an Exposure Management and Security Validation platform is typically connected with the environment’s SIEM and SOAR tools, it provides detailed information about how to improve these tools’ configurations to optimize their efficacy and provides actionable mitigation guidance to improve the security posture over time.

 As the integration of emerging BAS technologies into a unified platform is, by definition, a nascent technology, odds are most cyber-insurance applicants will not have it installed, but cyber-insurers could already use the available capabilities to run an initial assessment and require regular reassessments.